 - Evaluate your website to ensure you are delivering the best user experience possible (including the quality of your content).

 - Create fresh and relevant content that includes long-tail keyword phrases.

 - Create an FAQ page, here you’ll be able to capture long-tail keywords in a natural tone.

 While it’s still important to ensure your website is optimised for regular search, keeping up to date with emerging trends is extremely important if you want to maintain a good SERP rankings and stay ahead of your competition.
 For local businesses, voice search is something that should be embraced as the return is far greater than the investment in time and money.

-Voice search is fast becoming a part of everyday life for the majority which means it’s a great idea to make it part of your marketing efforts.
+Voice search is fast becoming a part of everyday life for the majority.
+Therefore, it’s a great idea to make it part of your SEO strategy marketing efforts.
 Keeping up to date with the right information and implementing voice SEO now will ensure you’re one step ahead of the competition and that you maintain your Google ranking.
 It may mean investing some time and optimising old content but the outcome will be worth it.

-If you would like help understanding the benefits of voice search optimisation, advice on how to get started or how it can help your business, please call Sarah for more information on 0870 062 8760 or email her today on email@example.com.
+Would like help understanding the benefits of voice search optimisation?
+How about advice on how to get started or how it can help your business?
+Then, please call Sarah for more information on 0870 062 8760 or email her today on firstname.lastname@example.org.
 AIM Internet is an expert social media marketing agency that specialises in online business, it’s in our favour for your business to succeed.
 So if you’re asking yourself “what can digital marketing do for my business?”
 Get in touch today.